Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 For many of us, the inherent challenge of balancing two important obligations (work and school) is compounded by family and relationship commitments, social interests and other pursuits that demand our attention as we strive for a fulfilling life.

-Here we’ll explore some useful strategies for achieving your best learning outcomes without sacrificing your goals or leaving your family behind.
+Here, we’ll explore some useful strategies for achieving your best learning outcomes without sacrificing your goals or leaving your family behind.

 1. Priority, not parity

-Through an honest self-inventory of your goals and priorities, you may discover that either school or your job is the higher priority of the two, and this can be a powerful realization in striking the right balance for you.
+Prioritization is about knowing your goals and understanding what’s required to achieve them.
+Through an honest self-inventory of your goals, you may discover that school or your job is the higher priority, and this can be a powerful realization in striking the right balance for you.

+No matter which option is the higher priority, it’s important to recognize things change, sometimes weekly.
 Rather than try to evenly divide your time and effort between work, school and family, you may find yourself better served by considering which aspect requires the most attention during a specific time frame, like a day or a week.
 Then, fill in the remaining time with important activities for the other priorities.

 For longer-term planning, consider: